 employers liability insurance.
 Employers who operate in these states should consider

-purchasing employers liability coverage under their general liability policies.
+buying employers liability coverage under their general liability policy.
 This

-coverage is also know as Stop-Gap coverage and is added to general liability
+coverage is also known as Stop-Gap coverage and can typically be added to general liability

 coverage by endorsement.

-There are four states that operate their own workers compensation Funds:
+There are four monopolistic states that operate their own workers' compensation funds: